Measuring What Matters: The AI Pluralism Index: Concept and scope

 \section{Concept and scope}

 We define \textbf{AI pluralism} as a property of socio‑technical development and deployment processes whereby affected stakeholders can meaningfully shape objectives, constraints, and outcomes.
 Pluralism concerns both governance and production.
 The index is anchored in four equal‑weighted pillars (Fig.~\ref{fig:aipi_framework}): participatory governance, inclusivity and diversity, transparency, and accountability.
 These pillars align with traditions in participation studies and human–computer interaction—Arnstein’s ladder and deliberative traditions emphasize degrees of influence and institutional design \citep{Arnstein1969,Bohman2000,fung2006}; Value Sensitive Design operationalizes stakeholder engagement and value articulation in technology development \citep{Umbrello2021,vsd2019}.
 Inclusivity requires attention to representation in teams, language access, and accessibility \citep{Goggin2019,wcag22}.
 Transparency and accountability cover documentation, incident reporting, audits, redress, and vulnerability handling \citep{Mitchell2019,gebru2021,Lepri2018,iso29147,iso30111}.
 The unit of analysis is the \emph{producer} (company, lab, consortium, or public agency), with optional system‑family granularity when practices differ across offerings.
 The scope is global and normative, aligning with recognized principles rather than a single jurisdiction.
+Because AIPI is intended as a global index, participatory governance indicators distinguish between geographically bounded engagement (e.g., only in a producer’s home jurisdiction) and engagement that is demonstrably multi-region.
+We do not apply separate region or population weights in aggregation; instead, geographic scope is captured within relevant indicator rubrics and reported as metadata in the evidence graph.